-Practitioner Research: These manuscripts provide evidence of effective school counseling practices.
-These manuscripts answer the question, "What works?" (or, "What doesn't work?") and can include outcome studies, case studies, action research and other small studies evaluating an intervention or program.
+Practitioner Research: These manuscripts, typically written by practicing school counselors, provide evidence of effective school counseling practices.
+Practitioner Research manuscripts answer the question, "What works?" (or, "What doesn't work?") and can include outcome studies, case studies, action research and other small studies evaluating an intervention or program.
 Ideally, Practitioner Research manuscripts provide accountability or effectiveness data.
 These manuscripts are shorter than Featured Research manuscripts, with less emphasis on an extensive literature review and a rigorous research design and more emphasis on describing the methodology and procedures used and on the results (i.e., what you did and what you found).
-These manuscripts need not adhere to the rigorous research design standards expected of Featured Research manuscripts, but authors must describe their methods in enough detail so their programs or interventions could be replicated.
+These manuscripts need not adhere to the rigorous research design standards expected of Featured Research manuscripts, but authors must describe their methods in enough detail that their programs or interventions can be replicated.
 These studies are not meant to be generalizable, but implications for school counseling research and practice must be addressed.
 Practitioner Research manuscripts should not exceed 14 pages, not including abstract, references and appendices.

-In an effort to increase the publication of practitioner-focused manuscripts, support for practicing school counselor authors is offered.
+To increase the publication of practitioner-focused manuscripts, ASCA offers support for practicing school counselor authors.
 Practitioners may submit a proposal to Carol Kaffenberger, associate editor for practitioner research.
 If the proposal is accepted, a writing mentor will be offered.
 See practitioner-focused guidelines for details about this process.

 Examples of Practitioner Research articles include: